GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

 Before raising a support request, confirm the following:

-- [verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].
+- [Verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].

 - Check if Tanium and Cloudflare are installed.
 These applications will be automatically installed while enrolling your device to SEED.
-If they are not installed, contact [SEED team](mailto:gcc2.0_support@tech.gov.sg).
+If they are not installed, raise a [Support Request](https://form.gov.sg/6099efa30d6a0a0012dff367).
+Before proceeding to raise the support request, refer to [Incident support request][raise-support-request].

 </details>
 <hr />